LearnDSML/blog/_posts/2020-05-18-Regression.md

 - **Reduce the model complexity**
 - **Regularization**

-**Here we would be discussing about model fitting and Regularization in detail and how to use it to make your model more generalized.**
+Here we would be discussing about model fitting and Regularization in detail and how to use it to make your model more generalized.

-**What is Over-fitting and Under-fitting in regression models?**
+### Over-fitting and Under-fitting in regression models

 ![fitting](https://cdn-images-1.medium.com/max/720/1*u2MTHaUPMJ8rkTYjm2nHww.gif)